Keratoconus Treatment in Calgary

 After CXL, vision usually corrects well with glasses or standard soft contact lenses, but in some cases, the corneal shape is still irregular.
 For these cases, specialty contact lenses have the potential to improve vision, in many cases, close to 20/20 vision can be regained with a properly fitted custom lens.
 These lenses are able to establish a spherical shape to the front of the eye, allowing light to focus properly onto the retina.
 At Mission Eye Care, our doctors have highly specialized and post graduate residency training in the fitting of these lenses.
 You can read more about these options here.

-Our clinic has long been one of the largest fitting centers for specialty lenses in Alberta.
+Our clinic has long been one of the largest fitting centers for specialty contact lenses in Alberta.
 We invest in the latest tools and technology to provide world class care for our patients with keratoconus.
-We are also the only clinic in western Canada to have both the custom molded EyePrintPro prosthetic lenses and the new BostonSight lenses for advanced corneal disease.
-If you or someone you know may be affected by keratoconus, please contact us or book an appointment to discuss your unique needs.
+Custom molded contact lenses can restore normal sight to those with keratoconus or those with corneal transplants.
+We are the only clinic in western Canada to have both the custom molded EyePrint prosthetic lenses and the BostonSight lenses for advanced corneal disease.